-People spend months and even years dreaming about one day owning their very own RV to go Workamping.
+People spend months and even years dreaming about one day being able to afford the RV life.
 Packing up and taking off.
 Cruising the highways and byways of the good ol’ U.S.A. and seeing all that this country has to offer is something special to look forward to.
-Regardless of whether your dream is living in an RV fulltime or taking the occasional Workamping road trip get-away, there are many ways to set yourself up to afford the price of owning an RV and making your dream your new reality.
+Regardless of whether your dream is living in an RV full-time or taking the occasional road trip getaway, there are many ways to set yourself up to afford the price of owning an RV and making your dream your new reality.

-One of the major reasons many people defer their dream of owning an RV is a false perception that they would not be able to afford one.
+One of the major reasons many people defer their dream of affording the RV life is a false perception that they would not be able to afford one.
 Looking from the outside in, it often appears that only a small percentage of citizens have the financial ability and stability to afford purchasing and traveling in an RV.
 This couldn’t be farther from the truth.
 To be honest, just about anyone can afford an RV and almost everyone can afford to travel in one.

-There are four financial keys that you’ll need to address in order to make your dream of living the RV lifestyle come true.
-I’m talking about establishing your purchasing power, earning income on the road, creating a working budget and last but definitely not least, decreasing your expenses.
+There are four financial steps to buying an RV that you’ll need to address in order to make your dream of living the RV lifestyle come true.
+I’m talking about establishing your purchasing power, earning income on the road, creating a working budget, and last but definitely not least, decreasing your expenses.
 By addressing each key component, you can prepare yourself for the exact moment when your new reality will begin.

 For some people, saving is a top priority and for others…well it’s just not a priority at all.
 But if you plan on making a big purchase like an RV, it needs to be your main priority.
 RVs are specialty vehicles – ones that come in all shapes and sizes.
 You first have to decide on what type of RV (Class A, Class B, or Class C motorhome, travel trailer, or fifth wheel) best suits your needs.

 Then you’ll need to think about what features you need.
-Do you need a king bed?
-Will you need slide outs?
+Do you need a king-size bed?
+Will you need slideouts?
 Each feature will have a price associated with it and you’ll need to decide if it’s actually worth the extra cost.

 After you set your eyes on exactly what you would prefer to travel in, it’s time to be realistic.
 Can you afford it?
 If so, great!
 But if not, you’ll need to save aggressively and possibly make several compromises to make your dreams of living the RV lifestyle anything more than just sweet dreams.